Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: Introduction

-\paragraph{Section~\ref{sec:grip}: the GRIP; Excess Risk Bounds under GRIP Conditions} The $\bar\eta$-central condition of Section~\ref{sec:strongcentral} can be generalized to the $v$-central condition, where $v: \reals^+ \rightarrow \reals^+$ is a nondecreasing function; nonconstant $v(x)$ gives weaker conditions that still allow for fast rates. \Citet{erven2015fast} showed that for the bounded excess loss case, most existing easiness conditions can be shown equivalent to either a $v$-central condition or to what they call a $v$-{PPC} {\em (Pseudo-Probability-Convexity)\/} condition.
-In one of their central results, they show these two seemingly different conditions to be equivalent to one another, and also, if $v$ is of the form $v(x) \asymp x^{1-\beta}$, (essentially) equivalent to a $(B,\beta)$-{\em Bernstein condition\/} \citep{audibert2004pac,bartlett2006empirical}.
+\paragraph{Section~\ref{sec:grip}: Weaker Fast Rate Conditions; the GRIP} The $\bar\eta$-central condition of Section~\ref{sec:strongcentral} can be generalized to the $v$-central condition, where $v: \reals^+ \rightarrow \reals^+$ is a non-decreasing function; nonconstant $v(x)$ gives weaker conditions that still allow for fast rates. \Citet{erven2015fast} showed that for the bounded excess loss case, most existing easiness conditions can be shown to be equivalent to either a $v$-central condition or to what they call a $v$-{PPC} \emph{(pseudo-probability-convexity)} condition.
+In one of their central results, they show these two seemingly different conditions to be equivalent to one another, and also, if $v$ is of the form $v(x) \asymp x^{1-\beta}$, (essentially) equivalent to a $(B,\beta)$-\emph{Bernstein condition} \citep{audibert2004pac,bartlett2006empirical}.
 In this section we show that for unbounded excess losses, the $v$-central and $v$-PPC conditions become quite different from each other (and also from the Bernstein condition): the $v$-PPC condition allows for heavy- (polynomial) tailed loss distributions, whereas the $v$-central condition does not.